 Eye Kutoloka: NGOs Engaged in Health

-With funding from USAID and in partnership with World Learning, Pathfinder is improving the capacity of non-governmental organizations (NGOs) and local governments to deliver quality health services in eight provinces: Uige, Zaire, Kwanza Norte, Bengo, Malange, Benguela, Kwanza Sul, and Huambo.
+With funding from USAID and in partnership with World Learning, Pathfinder improved the capacity of non-governmental organizations (NGOs) and local governments to deliver quality health services in eight provinces: Uige, Zaire, Kwanza Norte, Bengo, Malange, Benguela, Kwanza Sul, and Huambo.